hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ### Ordinal value for 'Sex' column

 To convert categorical features to numerical features using simple mapping method, we will use the `Continuize` widget.
 Drag and drop it to the workflow canvas.
 We will reuse the `Continuize` widget we used for one-hot encoding.
-Double click on the `Continuizee` widget to open the widget settings.
+Double click on the `Continuize` widget to open the widget settings.
 Select the columns you want to encode and select `Ordinal`.
 The widget will automatically display the data in the widget output.

 ![](images/orange-continuize-ordinal.gif)